EVERY DECEMBER, THE National Archives release the State’s confidential documents from 30 years ago.

 Letters to the Taoiseach, internal memos and briefing notes reveal that other than the major incidents of the year (the Falklands conflict and the Troubles and), the biggest issues for Irish people were abortion and divorce.

 While divorce is less of a hot topic thirty years on, abortion is probably still the most divisive subject matter on this island.
-In 1982, the Government were preparing for a constitutional referendum which would see the life of the unborn child put on an equal footing to the life of the mother.
+In 1982, the Government was preparing for a constitutional referendum which would see the life of the unborn child put on an equal footing to the life of the mother.
 Thirty years on, the Government prepares for new legislation which will offer clarity for doctors who say they need it as a result of that constitutional change.

 An internal memo prepared by the Department of Justice in 1982 – ahead of the following year’s referendum on inserting an explicitly pro-life clause into the Constitution – predicted that the Constitution would come under the scrutiny of the European Court of Human Rights (ECHR).
 Earlier this month, the Government had to respond to the court, which ruled in late 2010 that the human rights of Irish women were being breached by the government’s failure to introduce legislation offering clear guidance on when abortions can be administered.